claranet/tfwrapper/README.md

 ---
 install_azure_dependencies: True # Install all needed Azure dependencies in the loaded shell (azure-cli, azure python SDK)
 always_trigger_init: False # Always trigger `terraform init` first when launching `plan` or `apply` commands
-pipe_plan_command: 'cat' # Default command used when you're invoking tfwrapper with `--pipe-plan`
+pipe_plan_command: "cat" # Default command used when you're invoking tfwrapper with `--pipe-plan`
 use_local_azure_session_directory: False # Use the current user's Azure configuration in `~/.azure`.
 By default, the wrapper stores `azure-cli` session and configuration in the local `.run` directory.
 ```